fruktkartan/fruktkartan/README.md

 ## Technical framework

-Fruktkartan is built using Vue/Vuetify and Leaflet on OpenStreetMap as background.
+*Fruktkartan* is built using Vue/Vuetify, and Leaflet with OpenStreetMap.

 ## Contributing